-The Company entered into a product development collaboration with Novartis in 2004 for the development and commercialization of antibody products for the treatment of cancer, which was a cost and profit sharing arrangement.
-Under this agreement, XOMA received initial payments of \$10.0 million in 2004, which were recognized from 2004 to 2007, at which point the parties' mutual exclusivity obligation to conduct antibody discovery, development and commercialization work in oncology ended.
-The expiration of this mutual obligation had no impact on the existing collaboration projects which had reached the development stage and the parties continued to collaborate on a non-exclusive basis.
+The Company entered into a product development collaboration with Novartis (then Chiron Corporation) in 2004 for the development and commercialization of antibody products for the treatment of cancer, which was initially a cost and profit sharing arrangement.
+Under this agreement, XOMA received initial payments of \$10.0 million in 2004, which were recognized from 2004 to 2007, at which point the parties' mutual obligation to conduct antibody discovery, development and commercialization work in oncology exclusively with one another ended.
+The expiration of this mutual obligation had no affect on the existing collaboration projects which had reached the development stage and the parties continued to collaborate on a non-exclusive basis.
 XOMA recognized development expenses relating to the collaboration with Novartis of \$4.5 million in 2008 and \$3.8 million in 2007.

 In November of 2008, the Company restructured its product development collaboration with Novartis.
-Under the restructured agreement, the Company recognized \$13.7 million in revenue in 2008 and may, in the future, receive milestones and double-digit royalty rates for certain product programs and options to develop or receive royalties on additional programs, in exchange for Novartis receiving control over certain programs under the original product development collaboration.
+Under the restructured agreement, the Company recognized \$13.7 million in revenue in 2008 and may, in the future, receive milestones and double-digit royalty rates for two ongoing product programs and options to develop or receive royalties on four additional programs, in exchange for Novartis receiving control over the two ongoing programs under the original product development collaboration.
 In addition, as a result of the restructuring of the agreement, the Company does not expect to incur any future development expense under this collaboration agreement.